friscolt/friscolt.github.io/index.md

 ### Updates

-* I’m excited to share that I’ve started a new position as a **Software and Artificial Intelligence R&D Engineer** at [Telendo](https://telendo.com) 🇫🇷.
+* May 1, 2026: I’m excited to share that I’ve started a new position as a **Software and Artificial Intelligence R&D Engineer** at [Telendo](https://telendo.com) 🇫🇷.

 * Feb 16, 2026: We are organizing [LatinX in Computer Vision](https://www.latinxinai.org/cvpr-2026) Workshop at [CVPR](https://cvpr.thecvf.com) 2026 🇺🇸.
 We look forward to seeing you there!